-At St Simon Stock Catholic School we are committed to embedding the Catholic life and mission in everything we do, from the crucifixes that hand in our classrooms to the support and provision we give to each member of our school community.
+At St Simon Stock Catholic School, we are committed to embedding the Catholic life and mission in everything we do, from the crucifixes that hang in our classrooms, to the support and provision we give to each member of our school community.

 Our support of Charities